salihisrail/voila/README.md

 # voila
 a setup/build file for a site for managing access to media files

-This only works in Unix/Linix
+This only works in Unix/Linix.

+Also, stick with Python2.x, has bugs in 3.x due to depricated classes and changes such as the shift to print("")

 It's simple.
 run "python makeVidServer" in command prompt.